DESKTOP-C9I4NQF/capture/dicectf/baby-rop/README.md

 >
 >   library_base = get_library_offset(new.read_safe_string(5))

+we can find some index from stack address in library address so we can jump from library offset to the stack offset

+We have to leak both stack local address and base address Stack local address will change as environment we need to leak to library pointers to stack

 then we are good to go we will overwrite the stack return address with our address.